-- Remove the air bleed screw from the oil filter cover. - Start the engine and keep it idling until oil flows out of the bleed hole.
+Remove the check bolt in the cylinder head.

+- Start the engine and keep it idling until oil flows out of the bleed hole.
 If no oil comes out after one minute, turn off the engine immediately so it will not seize.
 In such a case go to the nearest Yamaha dealer for repairs. - 3.
-After checking, tighten the air bleed screw securely. - Oil strainer cleaning Ask a Yamaha dealer to do this service.
+After checking, tighten the check bolt securely.